Engee documentation

 Details

-Specify the level of attenuation of the side lobes of the Kaiser, Chebyshev or Taylor window when processing ranges as a positive scalar in decibels.
+Specify the attenuation level of the side lobes of the Kaiser, Chebyshev, or Taylor window when processing ranges as a positive scalar in decibels.

 Dependencies

-To enable this property, set the RangeMethod property to FFT and the RangeWindow property to Kaiser, Chebyshev or Taylor.
+To enable this property, set the RangeMethod property to FFT, and for the RangeWindow property , the values Kaiser, Chebyshev or Taylor.

 Details

-Specify a user-defined window for range handling, specified as a handle function or a cell array.
+Specify a user-defined window for processing the range, set as a handle function or an array of cells.

 Dependencies

-To enable this property, set the RangeMethod property to FFT and the RangeWindow property to Custom.
+To enable this property, set the RangeMethod property to FFT, and for the RangeWindow property , the value Custom.

-• If CustomRangeWindow is an array of cells, then the first cell must be a function handle.
-The specified function takes the length of the window as the first input argument, and other additional input arguments if necessary.
-The function then generates the appropriate window coefficients.
+• If CustomRangeWindow is an array of cells, then the first cell should be a function descriptor.
+The specified function takes the window length as the first input argument, as well as, if necessary, other additional input arguments.
+The function then generates the corresponding window coefficients.
 The remaining entries in the cell array are additional input arguments to the function, if any.

 Data types: function_handle

-ReferenceRangeCentered -. reference range in the centre of the range grid
+ReferenceRangeCentered — reference range in the center of the range grid

 Details

-• If you set the ReferenceRangeCentered property to true, the reference range can be set in the centre of the range grid.
+• If you set the value for the ReferenceRangeCentered property true, the reference range can be set in the center of the range grid.

-• If you set the ReferenceRangeCentered property to false, the reference range is set to the beginning of the range grid.
+• If you set the value for the ReferenceRangeCentered property false, the reference range is set to the beginning of the range grid.

 Dependencies